19.3 Acceptance Criteria

 Criteria for Reports that are not Accepted Legal Rationale: 922 KAR 5:070.
 922 KAR 5:10222 KAR 5:070 Section 2

-(5) If a report does not meet criteria for investigation, the Cabinet may refer the reporting source to:
+(5) If a report does not meet the criteria for investigation, the Cabinet may refer the reporting source to:

 (a) Community resources;